Hanging Rock State Park: Location

 Hanging Rock State Park is located in the Sauratown Mountain Range, one of the most easterly mountain ranges in the state.
 Often called "the mountains away from the mountains," the Sauratown range is made up of monadnocks that are separated from the nearby Blue Ridge Mountains.
-The Sauratown Mountains lie completely within the borders of Stokes and Surry counties.
+The Sauratown Mountains lie completely within the borders of Stokesand Surry counties.
 Prominent peaks in the Sauratown range rise from 1700 ft to more than 2500 ft in elevation and stand in bold contrast to the surrounding countryside, which averages only 800 ft in elevation.
 The most well known peak in the range is Pilot Mountain in nearby Pilot Mountain State Park.
 The highest point in the park – and the highest point in the Sauratown Mountain range – is Moore's Knob.
 It rises to 2,579 feet (786 m) above sea level.

+Geology

-Named for the Saura Native Americans who were early inhabitants of the region, the rocky tops of the Sauratown Mountains are the remnants of a once-broad layer of rock that covered the region.
-Over many years, wind, water and other forces eroded the surrounding blanket of rock.
+Named for the Saura Native Americans who were early inhabitants of the region, the rocky tops of the Sauratown Mountains consist of quartzite remnants of a once-broad layer of rock that covered the region.
+Two main hypotheses for the original deposition of this quartzite sand are the early-rift and drift models.
+The early-rift model suggests that the sand was deposited on a raised underwater ridge during the early formation of the Iapetus Ocean in the Late Proterozoic era.
+The drift model suggests that this sand was deposited later, during the Early Cambrian period, by shallow waters as the North American continental fragment drifted during the widening of the Iapetus Ocean.

+Over many years, wind, water and other forces eroded the surrounding blanket of rock, forming a tectonic window.
 What remains of these ancient mountains is the erosion-resistant quartzite, which now supports scenic ridges and knobs, including Moore's Knob, Moore's Wall, Cook's Wall, Devil's Chimney, Wolf Rock and Hanging Rock.